Things To Do Recreation

-Bennington and the surrounding area offer a plethora of easily-accessible scenic hiking venues for all different ages and fitness levels.
+This southwestern corner of Vermont offers offer a plethora of easily-accessible scenic hiking venues for all different ages and fitness levels.
 Ranging from easy country strolls to gnarly scrambles up steep mountains, visitors will find there are wonderful hiking opportunities for everyone.

 This scenic private preserve, adjacent to the historic Park McCullough House, is dedicated to conservation and agricultural uses.
 It offers a network of easy walking trails for ages 2-92 and is open to the public during daylight hours.
 Also known as ‘McCullough Woods’.

 Bennington College’s beautiful bucolic campus is ideal for a relaxing country stroll.
 The Blue Trail, at the north end of the campus, connects to the McCullough Woods via the Aldrich trail.

 Off Route 7, just over a mile south of downtown Bennington is a 96-acre preserve consisting of beautiful meadows, wetlands and woods.
 The preserve features a network of easily accessed trails.